SotirisTouliopoulos/dingo/README.md

 - Zero correlation means that reaction A can have any status, regardless of the reaction's B status and vice versa.

 I implemented a `correlated_reactions` function that calculates reactions steady states using dingo's `PolytopeSampler` class and creates a correlation matrix based on pearson correlation coefficient between pairwise set of reactions.
 This function also calculates a copula indicator for a specific set of reactions, to filter false positive correlations.
-However, due to the random placement of reactants and products in the stoichiometry of reversible reactions, this distance method classifies some positive correlations as negative.
+However, due to the universal placement of reactants and products in the stoichiometry of reversible reactions, this method classifies some positive correlations as negative and vice versa.

 Example of calling the `correlated_reactions` function to the E.coli core model: